 1818-1822 Spring Garden Street PCOM buildings in 1925, as seen from the northeast.
 The Reyburn Mansion is on the far right.
 Image from The Athenaeum.

 PCOM buildings as seen from the northwest (image from 1925 PCOM yearbook).

 Same view from the northwest today.
+The Reyburn mansion was razed and replaced by this building in 1937.
 Note (for later) double eagles on the top of the curved corner on the art deco building.
 Spring Garden Towers in background.

 In this detail from the 1922 Bromley map can be seen the Osteopathic Hospital, Garretson Hospital, and the State College of Optometry at 1809 Spring Garden Street.
 The Baldwin Locomotive Works at bottom occupies the northern half of what is now Baldwin Park.